FranDT/CloudComputingProjects/CephProject/README.md

 # How To Run

 ## Running the backend
-for each vm used as openStack compute node, open the shell inside the container for ceph-mon.
+for each vm used as OpenStack compute node, open a shell inside the container for ceph-mon.

 for machine 172.16.3.200:
 ```